jul-ian/aimlds/README.md

-# aimlds
+# AI ML DS
+A place for me to review and practice topics in:
+- Artifical Intelligence
+- Machine Learning
-Playing with Artificial Intellligence, Machine Learning, and Data Science
+- Data Science